ddiem-ri-4D/epiTCR/project-organization.md

     │   │   │
     │   │   └── utils.py                                <- Library for sequence processing
     │   │
-    │   ├── predict_fulltest
+    │   ├── predFulltest
     │   │   │
-    │   │   ├── with-mhc.ipynb                          <- Scripts for full prediction on observations with MHC
+    │   │   ├── withMHC.py                              <- Scripts for full prediction on observations with MHC
     │   │   │
-    │   │   └── without-mhc.ipynb                       <- Scripts for full prediction on observations without MHC
+    │   │   └── withoutMHC.py                           <- Scripts for full prediction on observations without MHC
     │   │
-    │   ├── roc-auc-tools                               <- Scripts for performance evaluation
+    │   ├── rocAUCTools                                 <- Scripts for performance evaluation
     │   │
-    │   ├── similarity-sequences                        <- Scripts for data processing based on sequence similarity │   │   │
-    │   │   ├── similarity-cdr3b.ipynb                  <- Scripts for data processing based on CDR3 similarity
-    │   │   │
+    │   └── splitData
-    │   │   └── similarity-epitope.ipynb                <- Scripts for data processing based on epitope similarity
     │       │
-    │   ├── split-data
-    │   │   │
-    │   │   ├── split-data-mhc.ipynb                    <- Scripts for data generation into nine test sets with MHC
+    │       ├── splitDataWithMHC.py                     <- Scripts for data generation into nine test sets with MHC │       │
-    │   │   │
-    │   │   └── split-data.ipynb                        <- Scripts for data generation into 15 test sets without MHC
+    │       └── splitDataWithoutMHC.py                  <- Scripts for data generation into 15 test sets without MHC
-    │   │
-    │   └── hla2fulllength.ipynb                        <- Scripts for conversion from HLA typing to full length sequence following IGMT
     │
     ├── env_requirements.txt                            <- Requirements file for reproducing the analysis environment │